crestenstclair/crud/README.md

 ### Getting Started

-This application requies a linux or Unix system to function.
+This application requires a linux or Unix system to function.

-On windows I hightly recommend the WSL2 linux emulation functionality.
+On windows I highly recommend the WSL2 linux emulation functionality.

 To get started, you will need the following applications installed: